Kaavyagarg/PySpark/README.md

 # PySpark
 Business requirements
 > Clients have data available in csv format and it's not proper.
-> Client wants to grow the business and for that data cleaning is needed.
+> Client wants to grow the business and for that some evaluation needs to be performed on previous year's data.

 KPI
 > Total Amount spent by each customer